jku-win-dke/Gecco-Optimizer/README.md

 ## Usage

+For the optimizer the gecco objects must be install: `https://anonymous.4open.science/r/Gecco-Objects-DF7C/README.md`

-Use `mvn clean install` to install Heuristic Optimizer from the source.
+Use `mvn spring-boot:run` to execute the Heuristic Optimizer from the source.

 The Swagger interface of the REST server can be accessed via `http://localhost:8080/swagger-ui.html`.